Sceptre/sceptre/CONTRIBUTING.md

 ## Integration Tests

-If you haven't setup your local environment or personal CircleCI account to run integration tests then follow these steps:
+If you haven't setup your local environment or personal Github action to run integration tests then follow these steps:

-To run on CircleCi (please do this before submitting your PR so we can see that your tests are passing):
+To run on Github action (please do this before submitting your PR so we can see that your tests are passing):

-- Login to CircleCi using your Github Account.
+- Login to your Github Account.
-- Click `Add Projects`, you will be presented with a list of projects from your GitHub Account.
-- On your sceptre fork press the `Set Up Project` button.
+- On your Sceptre fork goto repositories -> sceptre -> settings -> enable
-- You can ignore the setup steps, we already have a CircleCi config file in Sceptre.
-Click "Start Building".
-- Modify the `Project Settings`, which can be found by navigating:
-  `Builds -> Sceptre` and selecting the `Settings` icon, on the right hand side of the page.
-- Once in the `Project Settings` section under `Permissions` select `AWS Permissions`.
+  "Allow all actions and reusable workflows"
-- Add your `Access Key ID` and `Secret Access Key` that is associated with an IAM User from your AWS account.
+- Setup Github OIDC to allow access to your AWS account or add your `Access Key ID` and `Secret Access Key` that is associated with an IAM User from your AWS account.
 The IAM User will require "Full" permissions for `CloudFormation` and `S3` and Write permissions for `STS` (AssumeRole).
   For an example please take a look at the Sceptre
   [CI service user policy](https://github.com/Sceptre/sceptre-aws/blob/master/config/prod/sceptre-integration-test-service-access.yaml#L5-L35)

-Once you have set up CircleCi any time you commit to a branch in your fork all tests will be run, including integration tests.
+Once you have set up Github action any time you commit to a branch in your fork all tests will be run, including integration tests.

 You can also (optionally) run the integration tests locally, which is quicker